 “It is gratifying to see the technology we worked so tirelessly to develop go to an industry innovator like Smartling,” said AJ Cihla, chief executive officer, Jargon.
 “This acquisition is a most effective means of concluding our work and providing continuity to our customers, which represent both public enterprises and top-ranked consumer mobile companies around the world.
 Smartling can now also provide a simple, yet sophisticated solution to the mobile localization challenge – making mobile localization virtually effortless.”

-Smartling is in the process of fully integrating the Jargon technology into the Smartling Global Fluency Platform, and has already experienced market demand for the combined solution, deploying more than a dozen implementations year-to-date.
+Smartling is in the process of fully integrating the Jargon technology into the Smartling Translation Management Platform, and has already experienced market demand for the combined solution, deploying more than a dozen implementations year-to-date.
 Now the world’s most ambitious brands will have the ability to easily capture all the nuance and character of their content in their mobile applications, so they look and feel local to global audiences.